Australia–Papua New Guinea relations: Papua New Guinean independence

 Australia provided funding for the restoration of four bridges in Oro Province that had been destroyed by Cyclone Guba.

 It was reported in November 2019 that Australia would directly loan Papua New Guinea $US300 million, via Export Finance Australia.

-In August 2020, Prime Ministers Scott Morrison (Australia) and James Marape (PNG) signed the Papua New Guinea-Australia Comprehensive Strategic and Economic Partnership, to expand further upon ties existing between the two nations.
+In August 2020, Prime Ministers Scott Morrison (Australia) and James Marape (PNG) signed the Papua New Guinea-Australia Comprehensive Strategic and Economic Partnership, to expand further upon the ties existing between the two nations.
 Upon announcing that Australia would support Papua New Guinea's efforts in the COVID-19 pandemic, then-Prime Minister Morrison described the nation as "family".
 Morrison stated that the public health assistance was "in Australia's interests", adding it was "equally [to] our PNG family who are so dear to us".

 In 2023, prime ministers Anthony Albanese (Australia) and James Marape (PNG) signed a security agreement, with Marape touting the deal as showing the two are "brother and sister nations".
 Albanese added that "For our interests going forward, we have no closer friends than Papua New Guinea".
 Papua New Guinean forces participated in the Australian-based Exercise Talisman Sabre for the first time, while offering to host part of the 2025 edition, which would mark the first time the exercise would take place outside of Australia.

 In December 2024, PNG reached an agreement to join Australia's National Rugby League (NRL), securing a landmark deal worth A$600 million over ten years to establish a team in Port Moresby by 2028.
 In return, PNG committed to prioritising Australia as its primary security partner and refraining from forming security ties with China.
 This agreement, while shrouded in confidentiality, stipulated that Australia could withdraw funding and the NRL team if PNG entered a security pact with any nation outside the "Pacific family", excluding China.
 The agreement also highlighted Australia's increasing influence in the Pacific, countering China's growing presence in the region, while raising questions about PNG's sovereignty and its future security partnerships.
 The Australian offer to fund an NRL team supposedly contributed to Papua New Guinea rejecting a security agreement with China, and the funding of the team is predicated on Papua New Guinea not entering security arrangements with countries outside the "Pacific family" (which excludes China).